paulja/go-fib-grpc/README.md

 That will use `cfssl` to create the certs for the service and move them in the right place.

-We choosing to run the service with TLS via a proxy, as that is the typical approach when you run the services in production, otherwise you have to write code to create a certificate pool and add then TLS configuration to your dial options.
-This not hard code to write, however, it means you will have to release code when you need to change certs unless you code things very carefully.
-But far the easiest approach is to create a reverse proxy for you service and upload and manager your certificates there.
+We choosing to run the service with TLS via a proxy (NGINX), as that is the typical approach when you run service in a production environment, otherwise you have to write code to create a certificate pool and add TLS configuration to your dial options.
+This not hard code to write, however, it means you will have to release code when you change certs unless you code things carefully.
+By far the easiest approach is to create a reverse proxy for your services and upload then manage your certificates there.

-We will be using NGINX for the reverse proxy in this case.

 ## Running in Docker
-We want to run the service in Docker with Docker Compose, now the certificates have been generated we are ready to run in docker.
+We want to run the service in Docker, by using Docker Compose.
+As the certificates have been generated we are ready build and run the service containers.

 ```shell
 docker compose up --build
 ```

-We only need the `--build` tag the first time we run as that will create the docker container for the service and then run it.
+We need the `--build` tag the first time we run the `up` command as we need to create the container for the service.

-After the service and reverse proxy come up, you can run then same `grpcurl` call but you can remove the `-plaintext` flag.
-However, because we are running a self signed certificate we have to ask `grpcurl` to not check the certs with a `-insecure` flag.
+After the service and reverse proxy come up, you can run the same `grpcurl` calls you ran earlier, except you can remove the `-plaintext` flag.
+However, because we are running a self signed certificate (the CA is not trusted) we have to ask `grpcurl` to not validate the CA cert with a `-insecure` flag.

 ```shell
 grpcurl \